Ok. Let's just get some simple truths out of the way on the front end of this post.

 Taco Bamba - Falls Church & beyond

 I happened upon this place by (happy) accident.
 I was hungry, had driven past it a million times, and felt hangry for a taco (or five).
-So I go in, was enamored by the bar, had a seat, and ordered the fish tacos.
+So I went in, was enamored by the bar, had a seat, and ordered the fish tacos.
 Touchdown!
 The crusted tilapia hit the spot and kept bringing me back for more.
 A bonus is that the Falls Church location is just a stone's throw from Settle Down Easy Brewing Company and you can even get their food catered into the brewery while you tend to your beer.
 (Or just order one from the in-brewery taco stand!)
 Doesn't get much better than that!
-El Tio also has locations in Great Falls and McLean.
+El Tio also has a location in McLean.

 bartaco - Reston and Merrifield

-Sporting locations in Reston Town Center and Mosaic District - this is one of my go-to joints!
+Sporting locations in Reston Town Center and Mosaic District, this is one of my go-to joints!
 I mean, they're all about tacos and tequila and there's nothing about either of those things that I don't love.
-The last time I went I felt a little adventurous and sophisticated...so I gave the menu a glance and I knew what would fit that mojo I was feeling.
-3 duck tacos please.
-An hour or after I knocked those out, my mouth was still craving that taste.
+The last time I went, I felt a little adventurous and sophisticated...so I glanced at the menu and I knew what would fit that mojo I was feeling.
+3 duck tacos, please.
+An hour after I knocked those out, my mouth was still craving that taste.
 Highly endorsed choice by yours truly.

 Red Rocks Cafe and Tequila Bar - Centreville